wmacmillan/quant-coding-test/README.md

 6. Calculate the Sharpe, Sortino, and Information Ratio statistics.
    - Dummy information can be used for the RFR or other necesssary data.

-After completing the follow, submit a pull request back to this repository, and you're done.
+After completing above tasks, submit a pull request back to this repository and you're done.
 Godspeed.

 #### Returns function